Avocational Paleontology

 Because avocational collectors find many of the fossils, it's important for them to share their finds and donate scientifically important specimens to appropriate museums and institutions.
 Sometimes avocational collectors don't know a find is important until someone else sees it.
 Therefore, sharing possible important finds by posting them on online message groups, myFOSSIL, and other platforms is a great way to let other people (including paleontologists) see the fossils.

 I recently had a personal example on the importance of avocational finds and the importance of sharing fossils online.
 Dr. John Maisey, Curator Emeritus at the American Museum of Natural History, saw an unusual shark vertebra I found at Big Brook, NJ via my fossilguy.com site.
-He contacted me and explained how some unusual characteristics lead him to believe it may be an entirely new Genus and Species of Cretaceous Angel Shark that he was researching.
+He contacted me and explained how some unusual characteristics lead him to believe it may be an entirely new Genus and Species of Cretaceous Angel Shark that he was researching, he called it Cretasquatina americana.
 I promptly made a cast for myself and donated the original specimen to the AMNH for his research (Paper Here).
 Dr. Maisey was also kind enough to answer some interview questions about the fossil and the importance of amateurs in the field of paleontology.
 Below is his interview:

 The Interview with Dr. Maisey